Sphaerista/CV-eshop/README.md

 Website's link: https://cranky-perlman-9744e5.netlify.app

-This project is a simple simulation of e-shop.
+This project is a simple simulation of e-shop using ReactJS.
 The main scope was to imitate e-shop's functionality without giving importance to visual design, aesthetic appeal and responsiveness.

 These are the features that I was focused on: